MediaComem/comem-archidep/README.md

 > :books: Note that unless you stopped it yourself, the systemd service you set
 > up during the exercise [:hammer: Manage a PHP application with systemd as a
 > Process Manager](ex/systemd-deployment.md) is still running, and the PHP
-> Todolist is still accessible on port 3000 as well as through nginx.
+> Todolist is still accessible on port 3000 as well as through nginx on port 80.

 ## More Practice